La Tercera School Landscape Transformation

 PROJECT DESCRIPTION

-Daily Acts, through the Climate Resilience Schools Program, is working on a landscape transformation with La Tercera STEM Elementary School in Petaluma.
-This K-6 grade school campus mostly consists of lawn, blacktop, playgrounds, and some mature trees within the center of campus that offer shade.
+Daily Acts, through the Climate Resilience Schools Program, facilitated a landscape transformation with La Tercera STEM Elementary School in Petaluma.
+This K-6 grade school campus consisted mostly of lawn, blacktop, playgrounds, and some mature shade trees within the campus’ central courtyard.

-As part of this transformation, 10,625 square feet of lawn was sheet mulched this summer by Daily Acts and Conservation Corps North Bay.
-In collaboration with Sonoma RCD and The Water Folk, four newly installed rain tanks will store 8,000 gallons of rainwater to be used on site.
+In preparation for this transformation, Daily Acts and Conservation Corps North Bay worked together during the summer of 2024 to sheet mulch 10,625 square feet of lawn.
+In collaboration with Sonoma RCD and The Water Folk, four rain tanks were installed to store up to 8,000 gallons of rainwater.
+This water was used for the first time right after installation of the plants to help their roots get established!
 The excess from two of the tanks is being redirected into two rain gardens instead of being sent to the storm drain.

 Rainwater Harvesting